SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/edit-layout.md

 language: en
 ---

-# Edit layout
+# Edit layout - Main cards

-When you have [created a new layout][4], it is time to customize it according to the needs of the assigned user group(s).
-If you are customizing a layout for the sales team, you should have a clear plan of what their needs are with regards to the layout and formatting of the tabs, fields, elements and columns.
+When you have created a new layout for main cards as described in [Add new layout][4], it is time to customize it according to the needs of the assigned user group(s).
+If you are customizing a layout for the sales team, you should have a clear plan of what their needs are with regards to the layout and formatting of the tabs, fields, elements and columns on the main card.
 Which information should be first and easiest to find?
 Do they need all fields and tabs?
 What is the logical order of the fields?

 **To edit a screen layout:**

 [!include[Go to screen designer](includes/goto-screen-designer.md)]

+2. Click **Main cards**.

-1. Select a layout in the list on the left side.
+3. Select a layout in the list on the left side.

-1. Click **Edit layout** below the preview.
+4. Click **Edit layout** below the preview.
 The **Edit card layout** window opens.

-1. See the sections below for how to edit the layout.
+5. See the sections below for how to edit the layout.

-1. When you have finished the screen layout, click one of the following buttons:
+6. When you have finished the screen layout, click one of the following buttons:

     * **Save draft**: Click this button if the layout is not finished yet.
     * **Save + Publish**: Click this button to publish the layout to the selected user groups.